bgamari/ghc-utils/README.md

 ## Development tools

+ * `run-until-crash`: A tool to run a process until it crashes; useful for reproducing and collecting core dumps from hard-to-trigger crashers.
  * `make-ghc-tags.sh`: A script for generating emacs `TAGS` files for a GHC tree (e.g. `ghc-utils/make-ghc-tags.sh`)
  * `debug-ghc`: A script for running an in-place installation of GHC (e.g.